liangzheng816/OfficeDocs-SharePoint/migration/mm-google-step5-map-identities.md

 ### Migrating Google Shared Drives

 Google Shared drives are now migrated by default.
-Google Shared Drive permissions are migrated according to what you have set in Project settings, under [general permission setting](/sharepointmigration/mm-project-settings-permissions#migrate-permissions).
+Google Shared Drive permissions are migrated according to what's set in Project settings, under [general permission setting](/sharepointmigration/mm-project-settings-permissions#migrate-permissions).

 Folder permissions are migrated by default.
 File permissions are migrated on demand.